 Trevi the moneymaker

-Talking about fountains, we can’t afford to miss the Trevi fountain.
-Probably the most famous fountain in the world, this incredible Baroque masterpiece is almost as famous as the Colosseum itself.
+Talking about fountains, we can’t miss Trevi.
+A signature Roman landmark, the most famous fountain in the world, is an incredible Baroque masterpiece that is almost as well-known as the Colosseum itself.
 Trevi is not a drinking fountain, though; it’s a moneymaking one.

 You probably know the story – throw a coin in the waters of the fountain, and you’re guaranteed to go back to Rome.
 Throw two, and you’ll fall in love with a Roman girl/guy, throw three, and you’ll marry her/him.
 And if you take a photo while throwing the coins, you’re guaranteed to get countless Instagram likes and followers (I added this part).

 All this coin-throwing combined with the fountain’s global fame leads to approximately 1.7 million dollars bounty per year!
 They are collected three times a week and donated to Caritas – a catholic charity that provides food to Rome’s poor and homeless.